rusty-electron/ml_deployment/data-sources.md

     * others
   * Seldon Core: it supports the most common ML frameworks, see [here](https://docs.seldon.io/projects/seldon-core/en/v2/contents/models/inference-artifacts/index.html) for details.
 It also supports custom models e.g., pickled models.
   * TensorFlow Serving: it supports only TensorFlow models. see [here](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple)
-  * TorchServe: it supports only Pytorch models. see [here](https://github.com/pytorch/serve)
+  * TorchServe: it supports only Pytorch models.
+See [website](https://pytorch.org/serve/)
   * Vertex AI: custom models and all AutoML data types - text, tabular, image, and video.
 The Model Registry can also support BigQuery ML models, see [here](https://cloud.google.com/vertex-ai/docs/model-registry/introduction#:~:text=The%20Vertex%20AI%20Model%20Registry%20supports%20custom%20models%20and%20all,also%20support%20BigQuery%20ML%20models.)

 * Model Metrics Monitoring: As it is not possible to check the output labels for live data, the statistics of input data and output predictions are monitored as a proxy for model performance. [[3]](#References)